Home

 Non-alcoholic

-As you're probably aware, the perculiarly British staple, the cup of tea, is not found in Tenerife, except in British bar/restaurants and Tenerife locales in tourist areas.
+As you're probably aware, that perculiarly British staple, the cup of tea, is not as popular in Tenerife, except maybe in British bar/restaurants and Tenerife locales in tourist areas.

 The premier hot drink for Tinerfeños is, of course, coffee.
 Be honest, now, you've never seen a native Canarian with a coffee in a full-sized cup and saucer, have you?
 They just don't drink it like that.